Belandil/Script-xerXes/README.md

 I have lot of ideas to improve the script, but missing time by those time.

 Thanks to using it and have fun on CTF machines !
+# Prior installation
+This script is supposed to work on a Kali machine with its wordlists stored in /usr/share/dirbuster/wordlists need  following tools :
+      gobuster installed
+      nmap
+      searchsploit

 # USAGE
 ./xerXes.sh $ip $machineName